DiptanshuMish28/NutriHealth/README.md

-# Medibuddy: Smart Disease Predictor
+# Nutri-Health: Smart Disease Predictor

 ## Sample images of the web application